 A few weeks ago, I started noticing that many EA organisations I work with have not correctly configured their domain names to stop their emails from being marked as spam.
 This came from a few specific requests where people had seen such issues, which prompted me to analyse all 25 or so organisations I had already worked with at that point.
 More than 35% of the organisations I looked at exhibited the problem.

-A simple way to check if you need to improve your domain configuration is to use the MX Toolbox Email Deliverability tool.
-Just send an empty email to firstname.lastname@example.org from an email address at the domain you want to check, and you will receive a reply with a link to a health report that highlights any issues.
+A simple way to check if you need to improve your domain configuration is to use the Mail-Tester spammyness tool.
+Just send a preferably non-empty email to the given test address from an email address at the domain you want to check, then click the “check your score” button to get a report that highlights any issues.

 You can use various strategies to avoid getting marked as spam, many of which are outlined here.
 One of the less apparent techniques that non-technical people have probably never heard of is enabling email authentication.
 This usually involves three technologies: Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting and Conformance (DMARC).
 SPF allows an email server to check that a received email comes from the domain it says it’s coming from.
 For example, if it sees an email from

 altruistic.agency for information on what email servers are allowed to send emails using that domain and whether this email matches it.
 DKIM is about signing outgoing emails with a digital signature that the email server can check to confirm it’s an authorised email.
 DMARC uses SPF and DKIM to set a policy for how emails should be handled by the server depending on whether they pass the tests applied by those technologies.